 We note that quantitative stochastic homogenization results exist even in non-elliptic settings such as the random walk on the supercritical percolation cluster (e.g., Armstrong and Dario~\cite{AD} and Dario~\cite{Dario}).
-A quantitative theory might in fact be the right way to tackle degenerate situations represented by~$\Omega:=\{0,1\}^{E(\Z^d)}$ which contains the random walk on percolation clusters.
+A quantitative theory might in fact be the right way to address degenerate situations represented by~$\Omega:=\{0,1\}^{E(\Z^d)}$ which includes the random walk on percolation cluster.

 An inherent part of both qualitative and quantitative homogenization is control of the corrector~$\chi$.
 For i.i.d.\ environments,~$\chi$ oscillates quite heavily with the overall fluctuation structure close to that of the Gaussian Free Field (see Mourrat and Otto~\cite{MO16b}, Mourrat and Nolen~\cite{MN17}, Gu and Mourrat~\cite{GM16}).
 This indicates that the dependence of~$\chi$ on the conductances is likely too irregular to make it defined for all configurations for which an IIP holds.
 The following problem has been on the author's bucket list for a while: